 The Final Tally

-In the meantime, I decided to be more practical about how I started my spiritual career.
+Back in Boston, I decided I needed to be more practical about how I started my spiritual career.
 At this point, there weren’t a lot of options: without a steady income I was on the brink of bankruptcy.
 I therefore concluded that I would need to go back to a “normal” job and find a way to make a smoother transition to a spiritual career.
 Psychologically, this was a difficult decision to make, as it meant I had to literally admit defeat.
 I had lost everything from my decision boldly pursue a spiritual career, while gaining what appeared to be nothing in return.

 That isn’t to say that nothing was gained.
 I did learn a lot of lessons from my experiences.
 And I did study a lot of spiritual literature during the months I was alone, and used the information from my studies as inspiration for my blog posts.
 However, it was often quite difficult to maintain a positive attitude about my situation.
 I had many moments of despair, suicidal episodes, and the feeling that I’d never be able to climb out of the hole that I’d dug myself into.